-Our proposals are necessitated by global regulatory initiatives on benchmark reforms described at paragraphs 1-29.
+Our proposals are needed to harmonise our legislative framework with global regulatory initiatives on benchmark reforms described at paragraphs 1-25.
 Consequential amendments are required to avoid a situation in which, on their face, the ASIC Derivative Transaction Rules (Clearing):

-- (a) impose a clearing requirement in respect of products that do not satisfy the preconditions for central clearing; and - (b) cease to achieve the underlying policy objectives of mandatory central clearing, including based on international consistency considerations. - The rationale for our proposals is to ensure that the ASIC Derivative Transaction Rules (Clearing) continue to reflect their original policy intention, as well as the principles outlined in the regulators' statement (in particular with respect to international consistency).
-We expect that a similar level of OTC derivatives activity will be covered by the clearing mandate after these amendments are made by: - (a) removing contracts that will no longer be suitable (or available) for central clearing; and - (b) replacing them with contracts in the existing OIS class referencing the replacement RFR selected for each currency by the relevant home regulator. - 37 We will continue to monitor developments with benchmark transition in the US dollar interest rate derivative markets. - The timing of our proposals has been informed by the international consistency considerations set out in the regulators' statement, which has enabled us to observe the direction taken in the relevant home jurisdiction for each currency. - We do not expect that market participants will incur costs as a result of our proposals.
-The proposed new products are all within the existing OIS class and we are not changing the threshold at which clearing requirements begin to apply to entities.
+- (a) impose a clearing requirement for products that do not satisfy the preconditions for central clearing; and - (b) cease to achieve the underlying policy objectives of mandatory central clearing, including based on international consistency considerations. - The rationale for our proposals is to ensure that the ASIC Derivative Transaction Rules (Clearing) continue to reflect their original policy intention, as well as the principles outlined in the regulators' statement (in particular with respect to international consistency).
+We expect that a similar level of OTC derivatives activity will be covered by the clearing mandate after these amendments are made by: - (a) removing contracts that will no longer be available and/or suitable for central clearing; and - (b) replacing them with contracts in the existing OIS class referencing the relevant replacement RFR. - The timing of our proposals has been informed by the international consistency considerations set out in the regulators' statement, which has enabled us to observe the direction taken in the relevant home jurisdiction for each currency. - We do not expect that market participants will incur costs as a result of our proposals.
+The proposed new US dollar products are within the existing OIS class and we are not changing the threshold at which clearing requirements begin to apply to entities.
 Costs associated with participants' preparations for the benchmark transition more broadly are not properly attributable to our proposed amendments, which are consequential in nature.